-- 1. Students withdrawing from school shall see the registrar before first hour on their last day of classes. - 2.
-All books and money (fees) owed to the school shall be given to the registrar at the beginning of 4th block when withdrawal procedures will be completed. - 3.
-A parent/legal guardian should accompany the student who is withdrawing from school.
-If this is not possible, the parent/legal guardian should call the registrar several days in advance to discuss alternatives. - 4.
-Failure to follow proper procedures will result in two things: - a.
-A delay in records being forwarded to the new school. - b.
-The student will not have a receipt showing that all obligations have been met. - 5.
+- 1. Guardians should initiate the withdrawal process with the registrar and student counselor. - 2.
+All books and money (fees) owed to the school shall be paid in the bookkeepers office. - 3.
+All devices and chargers should be returned to the chromebook help desk. - 4.
+Failure to follow proper procedures will result in a delay in records being forwarded to the new school. - 5.
 Withdrawal for the purpose of dropping out is highly discouraged; students must follow district policies and procedures for doing so, and must also meet with school designee for educational counseling prior to withdrawal.